 - Should I invest more in my email marketing efforts, my ad campaigns, or my website content?

 - Which user actions have the biggest impact on my marketing efforts?

-Naviage to the Analyze page and click the More button to see the Influence chart option.
+Navigate to the Analyze page and click the More button to see the influence chart option.

-In the example query below, we’ve combined Shopify transaction data, on-site behavioral data, marketing channel referral data, and email interaction data from SendGrid and HubSpot to determine what paid marketing efforts influenced conversions and revenue for our highest paying customers who have a LTV (or lifetime value) greater than 10,000.
+In the example below, we’ve combined Shopify transaction data, on-site behavioral data, marketing channel referral data, and email interaction data from SendGrid and HubSpot to determine what paid marketing efforts influenced conversions and revenue for our highest-paying customers who have a LTV (or lifetime value) greater than 10,000.

 - Hardly any conversions (~2%) were influenced by content marketing efforts on the blog (though conversions influenced by the blog have an average order value that’s $100 greater than other channels)

 Do you want to measure the influence of your marketing efforts and features, but don’t know where to start?
-This doc provides a walkthrough of how to use the building blocks of an influence query to start answering these questions.
+This guide provides a walkthrough of how to use the building blocks of an influence chart to start answering these questions.

-The Influence module requires the following query parameters to properly determine the influence of the behaviors and channels that drive your conversion goals:
+The influence chart requires the following chart parameters to properly determine the influence of the behaviors and channels that drive your conversion goals:

 The following optional parameters can be set for better insight into your performing behaviors and channels: